The Optickal Phantasies Of Utopia And Dystopia

 WHAT IS THE NEXT BEST THING TO UTOPIA?
 NEWTOPIA.

-We create small pockets of beauty, even as others strive to scale up someone else’s idea of Utopia for the latest empire of the moment, because people can’t help ourselves.
-The next best thing are many pocket paradises.
+We must create islands of beauty, while others strive to scale up someone else’s idea of Utopia for the latest empire of the moment - because people can’t help themselves - where the next best things to come are unique pocket paradises.

 A PROPOSAL - A Payoff Inside A Tradeoff